pnp/PnP-Sites-Core/Core/ProvisioningSchema-2019-03.md

 Attibute|Type|Description
 --------|----|-----------
+GroupId|ReplaceableString|Declares the ID of the targt Group/Team to update, optional attribute.
+Cannot be used together with CloneFrom.
 Specialization||The Specialization for the Team, optional attribute.
 CloneFrom|ReplaceableString|Declares the ID of another Team to Clone the current Team from, optional attribute.
 Archived|xsd:boolean|Declares whether the Team is archived or not, optional attribute.